 Just be sure to do all the math well in advance, before signing on the dotted line.

 We knew that before we even moved into CC, we’d have to make some immediate changes.
-As mentioned above, we needed to put on new tires as soon as we drove off the dealer’s lot (before even filling it wth fuel – they were that bad).
-And as it didn’t come with a mattress, we ordered one right away – getting the same again from Mattress Insider that we had ordered for our Tiffin the year prior.
+As mentioned above, we needed to put on new tires as soon as we drove off the dealer’s lot.
+Before even filling it with fuel.
+They were that bad.
+And as it didn’t come with a mattress, we ordered one right away.
+Ordering the same again from Mattress Insider that we had ordered for our Tiffin the year prior.

 Specifications and Key Features

 - 1999 Country Coach Intrigue 40’ (Grandview) – Special 25th Anniversary Edition